 What are Contact Lenses Made From?

 Contact lenses are made out of several different types of plastics.
 Soft contact lenses are made out of flexible gel-like hydrophilic (water loving) plastic.
 There are also hydrophobic rigid gas permeable (RGP) lenses.
 Both soft and rigid materials allow oxygen to flow through the lens to the cornea but there is a category of RGP contacts known as hyper oxygen permeable contacts.
-These are used for Ortho-K for overnight vision correction.
+These are used for the Ortho-K for overnight vision correction.
 They are so oxygen permeable (even more so than soft contacts) they allow the cornea to breathe when worn like it isn’t even there.
-Ortho-K lenses are a revolutionary alternative to regular contacts that actually may stop the progression of Myopia and allow patients to see without irritation.
+Ortho-K lenses are a revolutionary alternative to regular contacts that actually may stop the progression of Myopia and allow patients to see without irritation commonly found with daytime contact lens wear.

 Even with proper care, contact lenses must be replaced regularly to prevent deposits from building up and minimize the risk of contamination.
 Soft lenses are available in different varieties, according to the duration of time they can be worn safely.
 These include: